ITfoxtec/FoxIDs/docs/index.md

 A client using client credentials as authorization grant would not specify the up-party.
 It is likewise optional to specify the up-party when calling an OpenID Connect discovery document or a SAML 2.0 metadata endpoint.

-## Support

-If you have questions, please ask them on [Stack Overflow](https://stackoverflow.com/questions/tagged/foxids).
-Tag your questions with `foxids` and I will answer as soon as possible.

-You are otherwise welcome to use [support@itfoxtec.com](mailto:support@itfoxtec.com?subject=FoxIDs) e.g., for topics not suitable for Stack Overflow.